 Size & Appearance

 Sometimes, breeders will use the miniature-sized Poodle, and then he’ll be known as the miniature Saint Berdoodle.
-These guys are rarer, and the mum is always the St Bernard parent for safety reasons.
-A miniature Saint Berdoodle will measure, on average, between 15 and 20 inches tall, and 40 and 70 pounds.
+These guys are rarer, and the mom is always the St Bernard parent for safety reasons.
+A miniature Saint Berdoodle will measure, on average, between 15 and 20 inches tall and 40 and 70 pounds.

-He has long floppy ears that frame his face, and always flop down rather than stand erect.
+He has long floppy ears that frame his face and always flops down rather than stand erect.
 His button nose and big round eyes are usually dark in color.
-Unfortunately, blue eyes in either of his parents are seen as a fault in the breed, and so different colored eyes are rare.
+Unfortunately, blue eyes in either of his parents are seen as a fault in the breed, so different-colored eyes are rare.

 Coat & Colors